PassportNew Zealand

 • Allowed formats: JPG, JPEG, PNG

-• Submission path on this page: print or offline
+• Submission path: print or offline

 • Check the destination portal before you treat the job as finished.